zacky1972/ttgf0p2-PVTMonitorSuite/docs/info.md

 * An equipment to measure frequency.
 * A device that generates a precise 50 MHz signal, such as a ceramic resonator.
-* An oscillator that generates the target clock.
+* A device that generates the target clock.